bcmi220/joint_stackptr/README.md

     ./example/run_stackPtrParser_CoNLLU.sh
 Remeber to setup the paths for data and embeddings.

-You can train multi model in different language by
+You can train multiple model in different language by

     ./train.py